 Most of the periodontal treatments done here, at this office, which would include root planing and scaling and pocket depth measurements, are all handled by the hygienist.
 The hygienists here are extremely well-trained in periodontics.
 I should explain that some people come here to 'get their teeth cleaned.'
 Getting your teeth cleaned is not the same for everybody.
 People that have periodontal disease need a different type of cleaning.
 They might need to be anesthetized to have their teeth cleaned properly, and we do that.
 We even have hygienists, that have gone to school, learn how to give shots.
 We can make it comfortable, but the periodontal work that's done here is all done by the hygienists.

-If Dr. Mark Van Buskirk or Dr. Michael Krischke detect gum disease, we’ll use a deep cleaning method called scaling and root planning that removes infection-causing bacteria and makes it less likely for bacteria to accumulate below your gumline.
+If we detect gum disease, we’ll use a deep cleaning method called scaling and root planing that removes infection-causing bacteria and makes it less likely for bacteria to accumulate below your gumline.
 We may also apply Arestin®, a topical, time-released antibiotic that continues to fight bacteria after you leave our office.
 If necessary, we can also quickly and comfortably remove infected gum tissue with a high-tech laser.

 Gum disease happens when bacteria build up in your teeth and gums.
 Gum disease has two stages: